Create Global Quick Actions

 Now that you understand what actions are, we’re going to throw a curveball at you.
 There are two types of actions: global and object-specific.

 Object-specific actions let users create or update records in the context of a particular object.
-In the Salesforce app, object-specific actions show up on record detail pages.
+In the Salesforce mobile app, object-specific actions show up on record detail pages.
 So for example, an action associated with the opportunity object is only available when a user is looking at an opportunity.

 Global actions let users create records, but the new record has no relationship with other records.
 And they’re called global actions because they can be put anywhere actions are supported—on record detail pages, but also places like the feed or Chatter groups.